EEG Variants: Routine EEG, Ambulatory EEG and QEEG Testing

 QEEG, also known as brain mapping, is an advanced form of EEG that involves quantitatively analyzing electrical activity in the brain.
 Unlike Routine EEG, QEEG provides detailed insights into brain function by analyzing brain waves’ frequency, amplitude, and coherence.
 QEEG is commonly used to assess cognitive function, identify neurological disorders, and guide neurofeedback interventions.

-Key features of QEEG Test:
+Key features of the QEEG Test:

 - Test Duration: 20 minutes